ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/artifacts/fields.rst

      - TRUE
      - "badguy.com"
    * - taskId
-     - The ID of the Task that the Artifact references
+     - The ID of the Task corresponding to the Artifact
      - Integer
      - FALSE
      - FALSE
      - 1, 2, 3
    * - taskXid
-     - The XID of the Task that the Artifact references
+     - The XID of the Task corresponding to the Artifact
      - String
      - FALSE
      - FALSE